whotterre/go_tutorial/README.md

 # Go Tutorial
-Code snippets from the Go programming language book
+Code snippets and exercises from the Go programming language book by Brian W. Kerninghan and Alan Donovan.

+Contains 13 chapters of which I would make an entry here once I conclude a chapter.

+## Chapter 1 : Tutorial
+- Samples of Go programs and a code syntax primer.